FinnbarrAmbrose/cyclistic-bike-share-analysis/README.md

-# cyclistic-bike-share-analysis
+# Cyclistic Bike-Share Analysis

-Exploratory data analysis of Cyclistic bike-share data to understand differences between casual riders and annual members.
+This project analyzes bike-share usage data from Cyclistic to understand how casual riders and annual members use the service differently.

+The goal is to support marketing strategies aimed at converting casual riders into annual members.

+## Dataset
+- Source: Divvy bike-share public trip data
+- Time period: May 2024